MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-deploy-powershell-script.md

 3. Select the **Scripts** tab, and then select **Create script**.

-4. From the **Target group** dropdown list, select the Microsoft Entra group to use to specify the devices that will run the script.
+4. From the **Target group** dropdown list, select the Microsoft Entra group that will specify the devices on which the script will run.
 The default is **All Devices**.

 5. In the **Title** box, enter a name for the script.
 Script names appear on the **Scripts** tab in Lighthouse and in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2109431" target="_blank">Microsoft Intune admin center</a>.